tsbertalan/TextToSpeechLocal/TextToSpeechLocal.md

 On Android, [Pocket](http://getpocket.com) provides a nice text-to-speech feature that lets you listen to articles you've saved that you don't care enough about to actually read with your human eyes and full attention.
 But they don't do this in their browser-based desktop site.

-So, here's a crappy little app that does that.

-A local-only text-to-speech app in PyTorch using TacoTron2 for spectrogram generation and WaveGlow for audio synthesis.
+So, here's a crappy little app that does that--a local-only text-to-speech app in PyTorch using TacoTron2 for spectrogram generation and WaveGlow for audio synthesis.

 Two worker threads handle the work--one to make the waves, and the other to speak them.
 The GUI breaks the given text up into chunks at sentence-like boundaries and pushes them onto a first queue.